 Four rooms have space for a baby cot, of these Myfanwy could accommodate an extra bed instead, king suite Emily could host an extra bed for a child as well as a cot, and Annis can be booked together with Aimee to create an interconnecting suite which could sleep a family of five in comfort.
 Dedicated family suite Hazel is considered the best family option as it has a separate living room that can convert into a twin bedroom.

-Baby listening/monitors are available on request with advance notice.
+Baby listening is available on request with advance notice

 Remember baby and child equipment may be limited or need pre-booking

 Half-portions of adult dishes are available from 6.30pm in the restaurant.
 Kids also have a special breakfast menu to choose from: our young daughter loved her French Toast Teddies and Three Bear's Porridge.
 The shared butler's pantry, with microwave and fridge, is a handy extra

 - Children's indoor and outdoor toys and games including a PS2

 - Family-sized hot tub (for up to 6) with own outdoor changing and fab views